 A food allergy is an adverse immune response to certain foods.
-Food allergens are diverse, the most common of which are cow’s milk, eggs, peanuts, tree nuts, soya, wheat, fish, and shellfish.
-The prevalence of food allergy has increased markedly over the last twenty years and now affects 8% of children and 11% of the adult population.
-Peanut allergy is one of the most widespread food allergies in children, affecting 3% in the USA and 9.5% in Australia.
-Typical food allergens in Asia are different from those observed in Western countries and it is suggested that the contribution of the environment to the development of food allergy is relevant.
+Food allergens are diverse, the most common of which are cow's milk, eggs, peanuts, nuts, soy, wheat, fish and shellfish.
+The prevalence of food allergies has increased markedly over the last twenty years and now affects 8% of children and 11% of the adult population.
+Peanut allergy is one of the most widespread food allergies in children, affecting 3% in the United States and 9.5% in Australia.
+Typical food allergens in Asia are different from those observed in Western countries and it is suggested that the contribution of the environment to the development of a food allergy is relevant.

-Peanut allergy can appear during childhood and persist into adulthood, as well as nut allergy, seed allergy, fish allergy and shellfish allergies.
+Peanut allergy can appear during childhood and persist into adulthood, as well as allergy to nuts, seeds, fish and shellfish.

-Symptoms of peanut allergy usually develop within minutes to about two hours and can be mild to severe and include itchy mouth and urticaria after ingestion of peanuts.
+Symptoms of peanut allergy usually develop within minutes to about two hours and can be mild to severe and include itchy mouth and hives after ingestion of peanuts.

 Causes of allergy

 The development of food allergy, as a complex condition, is influenced by both genetics and environment, as well as genome-environment interactions, including epigenetics.

 Genetics plays an important role in the development of food allergy, as has been shown in family and twin studies.
 Having a family history of food allergy is considered one of the major risk factors for food allergy and increases the risk of developing food allergy by 2-10 times.
 The genes most studied in relation to food allergy are HLA (major histocompatibility complex) and FLG (filaggrin).

 There are two variants most strongly associated with predisposition to peanut allergy, specifically rs7192 and rs9275596 SNPs, studied by our geneticists to determine predisposition to peanut allergy through our genetic test.